AC Optimal Power Flow

 JuliaGrid utilizes the JuMP package to construct optimal power flow models, allowing users to manipulate these models using the standard functions provided by JuMP.
 As a result, JuliaGrid supports popular solvers mentioned in the JuMP documentation to solve the optimization problem.

-To solve the AC optimal power flow problem and acquire bus voltage magnitudes and angles, and generator active and reactive power outputs, make use of the following function:
+To solve the AC optimal power flow problem and obtain generator active and reactive power outputs, as well as bus voltage magnitudes and angles, users can use the following function:

-Additionally, specialized functions are available for calculating specific types of powers or currents for individual buses, branches, or generators.
+Users can also access specialized functions for computing specific types of powers or currents for individual buses, branches, or generators within the power system.

 Optimal Power Flow Model